 Chapel Hill real estate is some of the most expensive in Tennessee, although Chapel Hill house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Chapel Hill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chapel Hill are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chapel Hill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chapel Hill is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Chapel Hill who work in sales jobs (13.75%), management occupations (9.85%), and office and administrative support (8.13%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Chapel Hill has relatively fewer families with younger children, and/or college students.
 Combined, this makes Chapel Hill a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.